-The Company engaged in stock repurchases in 2021.
-However, those repurchases did not affect the Company's ROE performance because ROE is calculated as adjusted net operating income, divided by beginning shareholders' equity (which is not affected by share repurchases).
+The Company continued to engage in stock repurchases in 2022.
+However, the 2022 repurchases did not affect the Company's ROE performance because ROE is calculated as adjusted net operating income, divided by beginning shareholders' equity (which is not affected by 2022 share repurchases).